Accredited Coach Training

-This section of the Agreement (paragraphs 1 7) explains what is expected of you as a student in exchange for access to, and participation in, HHI’s LEVEL II COACHING (HHIPCC) with training provided by NOBLE MANHATTAN USA’s (NMUSA) AWARD WINNING, ACCREDITED COACH TRAINING TEAM and services.
-The mission of Hippocrates Health Institute (HHI) is to provide education and help people to create health and happiness.
+This section of the Agreement (paragraphs 1 7) explains what is expected of you as a student in exchange for access to, and participation in, HHI’s HHIILC using the HLMCP and services.
+The mission of HHI is to create health and happiness.
 And we require the members of our community to act with honesty, care and integrity, which help us, achieve our mission to help people to help themselves.

 - Services.
-In exchange for your acceptance of, and compliance with, this Agreement, HHI will permit you to access to the HHIPCC within the NMCA https://nmcma.com/ Noble Manhattan Student Educational Platform and any other educational resources that comprise the HHIPCC.
-It is your responsibility to ensure that you have the appropriate computer software and browser updated, that will allow you to view all educational materials that comprise the HHIPCC online portals and repositories.
+In exchange for your acceptance of, and compliance with, this Agreement, HHI will permit you to access and use the modules within the HLMCP on the HHILC website and application and any other educational resources that comprise the HLMCP, as well as the HHILC (discussed in more detail in Paragraphs 8 through 15) and/or HHI online portals and repositories.
+It is your responsibility to ensure that you have the appropriate computer software and browser updated, that will allow you to view all educational materials that comprise the HLMCP, HHILC, and/or HHI online portals and repositories.

 - Academic Integrity.
 The student will abide by the following standards of academic integrity: All ideas, arguments, and phrases, submitted without attribution to other sources, must be the creative product of the student.
-All text passages taken from the HHIPCC must be properly cited.
+All text passages taken from the HHILC must be properly cited.
 Violations of this standard constitute plagiarism.
 All Personal Health Histories and other personal information collected and reported as part of academic work must be authentic.
 Any alteration must be clearly documented.
 Data must not be falsified in any way.
 Violations of this standard constitute fabrication.
 Students may only collaborate within the limits prescribed by their HLMCP student access.
-A student may not complete any portion of work for another student.
-Students may not claim as their own work any portion of work that was completed by another student.
+A student may not complete any portion of a review for another student.
+Students may not claim as their own work any portion of a review that was completed by another student.
+Students may not provide or receive information about a review to another student.
 Violations of this standard constitute collusion.
 Violations of this standard constitute cheating.
-Students must adhere to the guideline of completing the HHIPCC coursework within 1 year of the start date, (an additional 6 months can be granted in special cases).
+Students must adhere to the guideline of completing the HLMCP coursework within 1 year of the start date, (additional years access to HHILC are $200).

 - Current Information.
 You agree to provide HHI with your current, complete, and accurate information to keep your registration up to date.
 This information shall include, but is not limited to, a valid email address and postal address at which you can be reached.

 - Non Solicitation.
-HHI and NMUSA created the HHIPCC with some well known and respected professionals in the professional coaching movement who speak to topics that are current, compelling, riveting and comprehensive.
-In order to ensure our visiting professionals’ professional privacy is retained and to maintain the focus of both the student and the contributing professional on the HHIPCC curriculum, the student shall not, during the course of the HHIPCC, request or otherwise solicit any contributor, or any other person providing information with respect to the HHIPCC, to provide services, advice, or any other information or assistance to the student except as is necessary to advance the student’s studies in the specific context of modules presented in the HHIPCC.
+HHI created the HLMCP with some well known and respected professionals in the natural health movement who speak to topics that are current, compelling, riveting and comprehensive.
+In order to ensure our visiting professionals’ professional privacy is retained and to maintain the focus of both the student and the contributing professional on the HLMCP curriculum, the student shall not, during the course of the HLMCP, request or otherwise solicit any contributor, or any other person providing information with respect to the HLMCP, to provide services, advice, or any other information or assistance to the student except as is necessary to advance the student’s studies in the specific context of modules presented in the HLMCP.

 HHI & HHILC Rules and Internet Policies